TITLE 23: EDUCATION AND CULTURAL RESOURCES

 a) Administrative Provisions

-2) Course Credit – Students enrolled in approved programs shall receive full credit for courses taken in such programs, which shall count toward promotion and fulfillment of district graduation requirements.
+2) Course Credit – Students enrolled in approved programs shall receive full credit for courses taken in these programs, which shall count toward promotion and fulfillment of district graduation requirements.
 Courses in ESL shall count toward English requirements for graduation.
 Students who change attendance centers or school districts shall do so without loss of credit for coursework completed in the program.

 b) Instructional Specifications